-Great classic recipes executed with precision by the leaders of the house feature the excellence of French food heritage with a contemporary twist.
-With ingredients as indulgent as Chantily lace and caramel or chic raspberry champagne, the éclair remains their creamy crowning glory.
+Great classic recipes executed with precision by the house leaders feature the excellence of French food heritage with a contemporary twist.
+With ingredients as indulgent as Chantilly lace and caramel or chic raspberry champagne, the éclair remains their creamy crowning glory.
 An eclectic shock and taste tactic is interlaced in their ‘numbered’ bonbons, so your palate could pick anything from pure Madagascar bourbon vanilla to the perfect balance of dark chocolate from Venezuela, or intense flavors Valencia almond otherwise just good old coffee.
-Yet another creative line of chocolates presents ten characteristic tastes of ganache or praline, dark or milk blends, gourmet fruit or floral aromas and spices originating from unpublished recipes.
+Yet another creative line of chocolates presents ten characteristic tastes of ganache or praline, dark or milk blends, gourmet fruit or floral aromas, and spices originating from unpublished recipes.
 Their fantastic tea blends have been the talk of many a tea-loving town, combining essences to make curious creations such as a black tea where the fruity scent of citrus zest mingles with sensual vanilla subtly.

 Sassy reinterpretations of classic favorites make room for Foie Gras, enhanced by a unique blend of spices such as ginger, nutmeg, cinnamon, cardamom, tarragon, wild garlic, rose petal, among an array of others.
 ‘M’ is for macaroons and Megeve too.
-While the former French staple frolics with melt-in-the-mouth flavors in crunchy shells, the latter remains a staple of the house marrying meringue with vanilla from Tahiti, the smoothness of a dark chocolate ganache and praline on a crisp biscuit with bitter cocoa seeping in slightly.
+While the former French staple frolics with melt-in-the-mouth flavors in crunchy shells, the latter remains a staple of the house, marrying meringue with vanilla from Tahiti, the smoothness of a dark chocolate ganache and praline on a crisp biscuit with bitter cocoa seeping in slightly.
 Candied chestnuts from Turin are updated with creativity to combine them with chocolate or vodka.
-The fabulous F biscuits, plain or flavored, being square, cleaned and dressed in the house monogram do cookie-chic.
-Their strawberry jam comes cooked in copper cauldrons, diverted with impertinence of the flowering petals.
+The fabulous F biscuits, plain or flavored, being square, cleaned, and dressed in the house monogram do cookie-chic.
+Their strawberry jam comes cooked in copper cauldrons, diverted with the impertinence of the flowering petals.
 Need I taste, err, say more?

 [Via – Fauchon]